RobDesideri/VSPSProjectTemplate/test/resources/filesystem/README.md

-Insert some random files /folders for testing purpose.
+Insert some random files / folders for testing purpose.